Bank's Policy

 - the dignity and well being of non-human animals

-Comments on score: The policy does not cover this criterion especifically, but in general requires the dignity and well being of non-human animals to be guaranteed
+Comments on score: The policy does not cover this criterion specifically, but in general requires the dignity and well being of non-human animals to be guaranteed

 Assessed policy